zerodevapp/zerodev-docs/docs/use-wallets/batch-transactions.md

 <br />

-Each object in the array for `execBatch` can have three properties:
+Each object in the array can have three properties:

-- `to`: the contract you are interacting with
+- `target`: the contract you are interacting with
 - `data`: the calldata
 - `value`: the ETH value of the transaction (can be undefined)